Are you looking for the ultimate 5 days in London itinerary?

 Located in Westminster, in central London, Green Park is a lovely place to begin your 5 days in London itinerary.

 It is like being in nature, in the middle of the city.
-You can walk along the paved pathways, or meander along on the grass and make your own way.
+You can walk along the paved pathways or meander through the grass.
+Walking near the trees and under their adjoining canopies is almost magical.

-A stone’s throw from Buckingham Palace, this bit of nature in the center of the city, is a refreshing way to begin your London itinerary.
+A stone’s throw from Buckingham Palace, this bit of nature in the center of the city is a refreshing way to begin your London itinerary.

 Read here if you are interested in more beautiful places in London to visit.